startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

         -> running variables, running maps, running sets
     c) Use 2 pointer solutions.
 Two pointers can be nodes or indexes in an array.

+1.25)   When the problem says sorted order, you can use
+        binary search or a very smart version of
+        2 pointer/2 index solutions.
+For instance,
+        2 SUM for ordered arrays can be solved in O(N) (OR even O(log N) if you implement binary searching 2 pointers)

 1.5) LOOK AT PROBLEM IN ALL POSSIBLE DIRECTIONS to apply your techniques, whether its 2 pointer,
     sliding window, or Dynamic programm
     a) think about left to right